bassettb/SugarPiDisplay/README.rst

 -----------------

 - Raspberry Pi Zero W with soldered pin headers
-- 2x16 LCD Character display with i2c backpack board
+- 2x16 LCD Character display with i2c port expander (backpack board)
-- Female-to-Female wiring harness with 4 wires
+- Wiring harness with 4 wires
 - 4GB micro SDCard

 Depending on your display location, you might also want:

 - Case for the Pi Zero W
-- Acryllic stand for the LCD display
+- Stand for the LCD display (Adafruit sells a great acrylic stand)

 Supported I²C Port Expanders